 The heating and fan are controlled by a router speed control unit from Harbor Freight.
 This unit is really neat in that you can, with the flick of a switch; change from full power to variable power.
 One thing to note: the line between black and green is 50% power.
 The line between green and red is 75% power.
 The unit is rated for 15 amps and should support any popper with which you wish to roast.

 The beans will probably need to be agitated (stirred) when the fan power is reduced to prevent scorching or burning.
 Agitation also allows the chaff to separate from the beans, so stirring during the complete roasting cycle does wonders for your beans and evens out the roast.
 The more you agitate the better.
 You can use a small flashlight to view the beans while roasting.

-The completed roaster is ready for duty and many good roasts to come.
+The completed roaster is ready for duty and many good roasts are to come.

 Do not operate a roster that is unattended!
 If you walk away turn the unit off!

-Here are 3 PDFs with supporting time, temperature and amp data.
-Once you learn where 1st crack end and 2nd crack start, you will know these place by heart (or at least by sight and smell).
+Here are 3 PDFs with supporting time, temperature, and amp data.
+Once you learn where 1st crack ends and 2nd crack starts, you will know these places by heart (or at least by sight and smell).

 The Poplite Air Popper: a Cheap Home Coffee Roaster – The original PopLite tutorial by Eugene Hanks.

 - Roasting Coffee to the “Rate of Rise Kick” - October 28, 2019